"

 Reading: Corporate Social Responsibility

 So far we have focused on ethical dilemmas in terms of risk.
 If a company acts unethically, it risks damaging its reputation and its customers’ trust—worse, it can face lawsuits and criminal prosecution.
-In this section, we’ll discuss one of the ways in which companies attempt to get out in front of such risks by taking a proactive stance on ethics, instead.
-As you saw with Tesla, companies that place “doing the right thing” at the center of their corporate mission and strategy often see a competitive advantage.
+In this section, we’ll discuss one of the ways companies attempt to get out in front of such risks by taking a proactive stance on ethics instead.
+As you saw with Tesla, companies that place “doing the right thing” at the centre of their corporate mission and strategy often see a competitive advantage.
 Increasingly, they’re finding that good corporate citizenship not only benefits customers and communities but is good business, too.

 Shareholders own a portion or share of a business.
 Stakeholders do not own the business, but they have some stake or interest in it because they are affected by the business’s strategies and tactics.
 Examples of stakeholders are employees, suppliers, business partners, and the community in which the business operates.